LesMuguro/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This program prints all single digit numbers of base 10 from 0, followed by a new line.
+This program prints all single digit numbers of base 10 from 0, followed by a new line using only putchar()